bdurand/lumberjack_rspec/README.md

 It allows you to easily verify that specific log entries were created during the execution of your code.

-### Do I really need this?
+### Why should I test log entries?

-Yes!
 Logging is an important part of any server based application, and observability __is__ a product feature.

 You don't need to test every log entry.
-However, where you have important events being logged that impact monitors, statistics, or business decisions, you should definitely be testing that those log entries are created as expected.
+However, where you have important events being logged that impact monitors, metrics, or business decisions, those become critical application functionality.
+You should definitely be testing that those log entries are created as expected to prevent regressions.

-Having tests for these kinds of log entries documents the log entries as important and prevents regressions that can impact your application observability.

 The functionality for testing logs is included in the main [lumberjack](https://github.com/bdurand/lumberjack) gem.
 This gem provides RSpec syntactic sugar to allow writing more natural tests with better failure messages.

 ## Usage

+### Setup

 Require the rspec file in your test helper.